 The leftover hack

 Cook the recipe Sunday.
 You now have Monday lunch, Tuesday dinner, and Wednesday lunch already done.
-The chicken reheats best at 300°F for 8 minutes — not the microwave.
+The chicken reheats best at 300°F for 8 minutes.
+Not the microwave.

 Variations